freenas/freenas-docs/userguide/services.rst

 running.
 To see the error message that occurs when %brand% tries to start the FTP service, go to :menuselection:`System --> Advanced`, check :guilabel:`Show console messages`, and click :guilabel:`Save`.
-Next, go to :guilabel:`Services` and switch the FTP service off, then back on.
+Go to :guilabel:`Services` and switch the FTP service off, then back on.
 Watch the console messages at the bottom of the browser for errors.

-If the error refers to DNS, either create an entry in the local DNS server with the %brand% system hostname and IP address or add an entry for the IP address of the %brand% system in the :menuselection:`Network --> Global Configuration` :guilabel:`Host name data base` field.
+If the error refers to DNS, either create an entry in the local DNS server with the %brand% system hostname and IP address, or add an entry for the IP address of the %brand% system in the :menuselection:`Network --> Global Configuration` :guilabel:`Host name data base` field.